DanielGoncalves666/CellularAutomatonExperimentPlotter/README.md

 #### Wall and obstacle value

-In the **environment_heatmap** graphic, values equal and above a certain threshold are considered as a wall or obstacle and colored outside the colorbar range.
+In the **environment_heatmap** graphic, values equal and above (or below) a certain threshold are considered as a wall or obstacle and colored outside the colorbar range.
+For positive threshold, values equal and above are the ones considered, while for a negative threshold values equal and below are the ones considered.
 The default value for this feature is 1000, but can be altered using the `--wall-threshold` option.

 ## Program Architecture